cipitech/exchange_rate_demo/README.md

 ### How do I get set up? ###

+First you need to clone the repository to your PC.
+Then you need to have Java 17+ installed and Apache Maven.

 There are three approaches:

 1. Intellij or Eclipse IDE: Open project as Maven project and start main class.
 A default Spring boot run configuration